-According to the American Academy of Dermatology (AAD), dermatologists deal with more than 3,000 different diseases, ranging from acne to skin cancer.
-They can also provide support for cosmetic issues, helping patients to revitalize the appearance of their skin, hair and nails.1
+Dermatologists in the United States (U.S.) are overseen by the American Academy of Dermatology (AAD).
+A dermatologist can also provide support for cosmetic issues, helping patients to revitalize the appearance of their skin, hair, and nails.

-The Centers for Disease Control and Prevention (CDC), report that in 2010, there were an estimated 39 million visits to non-federally employed, office-based dermatologists in the US.2 Of the 700,000 or so practicing physicians in the US, an estimated 8,050-8,500 (1.2%) are dermatologists.3
+Since 2010, the Centers for Disease Control and Prevention (CDC) has reported an estimated 39 million annual visits to non-federally employed, office-based dermatologists in the U.S.

-Dermatology is an area of medicine concerned with the health of the skin, as well as diseases of the hair, nails and mucous membranes.
+Dermatology is an area of medicine concerned with the health of the skin and diseases of the hair, nails, and mucous membranes.

-The skin is the largest organ of the body, covering a total area or around 20 square feet in the average adult.6 It is the first line of defense against bacteria and injury, and often reflects the overall health of the body.
+The skin is the largest organ in the body.
+It is the first line of defense against bacteria and injury, and often reflects overall health.

-A study conducted by the Mayo Clinic, published in 2013, reported that 42.7% of patients visited their doctors at some point due to a skin disorder.7
+A 2013 study reported that 42.7 percent of patients visited their doctors at some point due to a skin disorder.

 Some dermatologists have the initials FAAD after their name, which stands for "Fellow of the American Academy of Dermatology."
 These initials indicate that the dermatologist:

 - has passed exams given by either the American Board of Dermatology or the Royal College of Physicians and Surgeons of Canada